 Travelers from near and far find ample reasons to head to Hood River, Oregon year after year.
 This beautiful and welcoming locale is situated at the convergence of the Columbia River and the Hood River, offering up lush terrain and plenty of options when it comes to outdoor recreation too.
 While Hood River is known for its beautiful scenery and many activities and attractions, there are plenty of secrets it holds as well!
-The following are a few of the top things you may not know about Hood River that will make your next trip this way that much more fun and meaningful!
+The following are a few of the top Hood River info you may not know about that will make your next trip this way that much more fun and meaningful!

 Hood River Was Once Famous for Swimming Competitions